Zhao Hejing: Club career

-Chongqing Lifan F.C.
+Chongqing Lifan

 Zhao Hejing started his football career with top tier side Chongqing Lifan and would make his league debut for the team on 3 July 2005 against Sichuan Guancheng where he conceded a penalty that led his club losing 2-1.
 Despite the defeat, Zhao would gradually establish himself as a regular; however, by the end of the 2006 season, he was part of the team that was relegated.
 He remained faithful towards the team and would be a vital player as the club won promotion back into the top tier at the end of the 2008 season.
 His return to the top tier often saw the club struggle within the league and Chongqing were once again relegated at the end of the 2010 season.

-Dalian Aerbin F.C.
+Dalian Aerbin

 Before the 2011 season, Zhao would transfer to second tier side Dalian Aerbin for 2 million yuan.
 At his new club, he would immediately establish himself as a vital member of the team and by the end of the season go on to win the division title and promotion to the top flight.

-Beijing Guoan F.C.
+Beijing Guoan

 On 3 January 2014, Zhao transferred to fellow Chinese Super League side Beijing Guoan on a free transfer.
-He made his debut for the club on 15 March 2014 in a 1-0 win against Dalian Aerbin.
+He made his debut for the club on 15 March 2014 in a 1–0 win against Dalian Aerbin.

-Guizhou Hengfeng F.C.
+Guizhou Hengfeng

 On 11 December 2017, Zhao transferred to fellow Chinese Super League side Guizhou Hengfeng.

+Chongqing Tonglianglong

+Zhao returned to his hometown Chongqing and signed for then-amateur CMCL club Chongqing Tonglianglong in 2022.
+He achieved promotion twice in his first two seasons with the team, seeing the team move from CMCL to China League One, the second tier of Chinese football.
+He retired after the 2024 season.